ibexa/documentation-user/docs/pim/create_virtual_product.md

 ![`Creating virtual Product Type`](img/virtual_product_type.png "Creating virtual Product Type")

 3\.
-Fill in basic product information.
+Fill in basic product type information.

 4\.
 Add Fields that describe the product by dragging them from the **Field types** area to a section on the left, and then [configure them](../content_management/configure_ct_field_settings.md).